Digital Creativity BA (Hons)*

 Year Three

-In their final year, students will be able to evidence their proficiency in varying performance technologies and possess the ability to develop creative and original applications for them in their work.
-This will culminate in selecting either to complete a placement within an arts organisation or to take the lead as project manager of a major performance project of your own devising.
-This final year will also require you to complete an independent research project on a topic of your own choice.
+In the final year, students demonstrate their proficiency in a range of performance technologies and apply them in creative, original ways.
+This culminates in either completing a placement within an arts organisation or leading a major performance project of their own design.
+Alongside this, students undertake an independent research project on a topic of their choice.

-Final year students will be asked to curate projects closely aligned with the requirements of professional activities, and may collaborate with second year students and/or external practitioners.
-This will involve the design of technological systems, as well as evidence of appropriate project management and administration, including liaising with external partners and funding opportunities.
+Final-year projects are curated to reflect professional practice, with opportunities to collaborate with second-year students and external practitioners.
+These projects involve the design of technological systems and require evidence of project management and administration skills, including liaising with partners and exploring funding opportunities.

-The dissertation project will evidence research and reflective analysis skills through practice-based and practice-led methodologies.
+The dissertation showcases research and reflective analysis skills, drawing on both practice-based and practice-led methodologies.

 Entry requirements